winesapOS/winesapOS/DEVELOPER.md

 | WINESAPOS_CPU_MITIGATIONS | true or false | false | If processor mitigations should be enabled in the Linux kernel. |
 | WINESAPOS_DISABLE_KERNEL_UPDATES | true or false | true | If the Linux kernels should be excluded from being upgraded by Pacman. |

-### Install Manjaro
+### Install winesapOS

-Once the virtual machine is running, Manjaro can be installed.
-An automated script is provided to fully install Manjaro.
+Once the virtual machine is running, a distribution of Arch Linux for winesapOS can be installed.
+An automated script is provided to fully install the operating system.
 This script will only work in a virtual machine.
 Clone the entire project repository.
 This will provide additional files and scripts that will be copied into the virtual machine image.

 ```
 $ git clone https://github.com/LukeShortCloud/winesapos.git